learn-co-curriculum/node-modules-json/README.md

 If there's only `.json` file, then Node will use JSON.

-Note: to run this example, execute `$ node req-no-ext.js` and compare the results with `$ node req.js`.
+Note: to run this example, execute `node req-no-ext.js` and compare the results with `node req.js`.

 ## Resources